henryq95/COMP484-Fall2017-HTMLWebsite/README.md

 # COMP484-Spring2017-HTMLWebsite
-Pure HTML and CSS webpage created for a class assignment in COMP 484 Web Engineering I during the Spring 2017 Semester
+Pure HTML and CSS webpage created for a class assignment in CSUN COMP 484 Web Engineering I during the Fall 2017 Semester